Updated:

 Loop invariant: (Assume x is the lowest node violating the AVL property and assume x is “too right-heavy”)

-• We reversely rotate x (LeftRotate(x)): 0e7744dbde60b1cf0a72c9473dc48704.png Tips: If X is too right-heavy and X’s right child Y is right-heavy or balanced, then after Left-Rotate(X), X will take the “lighter” child of Y as its own child which will be no longer “too right-heavy”. (replace X’s “too heavy” right child Y by Y’s “light child”)
+• Rotate x left (LeftRotate(x)): 0e7744dbde60b1cf0a72c9473dc48704.png Tips: If X is too right-heavy and X’s right child Y is right-heavy or balanced, then after Left-Rotate(X), X takes Y’s lighter child, so it is no longer too right-heavy. (replace X’s “too heavy” right child Y by Y’s “light child”)

 • Then continue doing so up to x’s grandparent, great grandparent …